ClockworkDev/ClockworkVSCodePlugin/clockwork/README.md

-# Clockwork VS Code extension
+# Clockwork extension for Visual Studio Code

-## What is this extension
+## This extension allows you to create, package and debug games for the Clockwork platform.

-This extension allows you to create, package and debug games for the Clockwork platform, more info coming soon...
+### Please head to the [Clockwork platform webpage](http://clockwork.js.org/) to learn more and take a look at the documentaion